mattcarlotta/validateSSLCerts/README.md

 		 Options below will overwrite their respective defaults (some may have side effects).

 		 -ac, -addcron
-					adds a new cron job to /etc/crontab
+					adds a new cron job to /etc/crontab (default: runs the script every Monday at 1:30am) side effect: any other specified custom flag options will be also appended to the cron job

 		 -exp, -expires
 					check if certificate expires in specified amount of days; min: 1, max: 30 (default: 7)